YvveLaaksonen/Personal_development/README.md

 # Personal_development

+Hi and welcome to my Github page!
+If you want to know more about me and my work history, please visit my LinkedIn profile at https://www.linkedin.com/in/yvonnelaaksonen/.
 This is where you will find information on all courses, webinars etc I have been attending since 2019.
-WIP, list will be completed later.
+Note that timeline is in descending order.
+WIP, the list will be completed later.

+<H2>Business oriented courses</H2>
+December 2020-(ongoing) SQL - MySQL for Data Analytics and Business Intelligence
+<ul><li>Hosted by 365 Careers<ul></ul>
+July 2020 Lean Six Sigma Yellow Belt
+<ul><li>Hosted by LeanValmennus.fi<ul></ul>

 <H2>Mimmit koodaa workshops and similar</H2>
 December 2020 Hakkeroinnin peruskurssi
 <ul><li>Hosted and sponsored by Visma & Solita</li>